master8848/Express-cli/README.md

 #### Drizzle-ORM

-- Based on your chosen database type (PostgreSQL, MySQL, SQLite), Kirimase sets up the required files for [Drizzle-ORM](https://github.com/drizzle-team/drizzle-orm), [drizzle-zod](https://github.com/drizzle-team/drizzle-orm/blob/main/drizzle-zod/README.md) for validations and and [drizzle-kit](https://github.com/drizzle-team/drizzle-kit-mirror) to manage migrations.
+- Based on your chosen database type (PostgreSQL, MySQL, SQLite), sksn sets up the required files for [Drizzle-ORM](https://github.com/drizzle-team/drizzle-orm), [drizzle-zod](https://github.com/drizzle-team/drizzle-orm/blob/main/drizzle-zod/README.md) for validations and and [drizzle-kit](https://github.com/drizzle-team/drizzle-kit-mirror) to manage migrations.
 - Scripts are auto-added to `package.json` for immediate use of drizzle-kit.

 #### Prisma

-- Kirimase sets up required files for [Prisma](https://github.com/prisma/prisma) with [zod-prisma](https://github.com/CarterGrimmeisen/zod-prisma) for validations.
+- sksn sets up required files for [Prisma](https://github.com/prisma/prisma) with [zod-prisma](https://github.com/CarterGrimmeisen/zod-prisma) for validations.

 ---